fastass-ez/cloud_rendering_gc/README.md

 1. Free version of Google Colab will allow the user to use GPUs for 12hrs in a week per Google Account.
 For detailed info, check out  https://colab.research.google.com/signup

-2. This only supports Cycles render as of now.

-3. It's better to provide the Blender Application in your drive as this will subtract the time to download it whenever you run the code in the future.
+2. It's better to provide the Blender Application in your drive as this will subtract the time to download it whenever you run the code in the future.

 GLHF ;)